robj411/SFC-epi-PHL/README.md

 objects for parametrising the model; `R_functions.R`, which contains all the functions for solving the epi model; and `econ_models.R`, which contains a few econ models which correspond to the overleaf document.

+Note that the epi functions in `R_functions.R` were copied over from Daedalus, so they have a lot of functionality that we are not using, including “events” used for mitigation and things to do with vaccination.
+I leave them in here in case any of it is needed in future.

 Other files contain code examples which are taken and adapted mostly from <https://github.com/marcoverpas/Italy-SFC-Model> and